Prince Charles defies critics to make new plea for organic farming

 But the criticism has not deterred Charles from speaking out and in an article for Country Life magazine published on Wednesday, he voiced concerns about modern farming and the lack of young people choosing life on the land.

-“The pressure from global competition, the effects of climate change and the spiraling costs of fuel and feed only add to the difficulty,” he wrote.
+“The pressure from global competition, the effects of climate change and the spiralling costs of fuel and feed only add to the difficulty,” he wrote.

 “Our ash trees are under threat and so, too, our bee population ...
 At the same time, we are not farming in a way that enables nutrients to return to the soil naturally.
 And this matters.”